i9wa4/vim-tmux-send-to-ai-cli/README.md

   - Searches panes in pane index order (0, 1, 2...)
   - Returns the first matching AI CLI pane
 - **Pane selection**: Send to specific pane by number in current window
+- **All panes**: Send to all AI CLI panes at once in current window